pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

 .. py:function:: XPLMCreateMenu(name, parentMenu, parentItem, callback, menuRefCon) -> menuID

- :param str name: Menu's name, only used if the menu is in the menubar.
+ :param str name: Menu's name, only used if parentMenu is None.
- :param int parentMenu: :ref:`XPLMMenuID` Parent's menu ID or None
+ :param int parentMenu: :ref:`XPLMMenuID` Parent's menu ID or None (to append to top-level Plugins Menu)
- :param int parentItem: integer index of parent menu (ignored if parentMenu is None)
+ :param int parentItem: integer index of existing parent menu item (ignored if parentMenu is None)
  :param callback: :py:func:`XPLMMenuHandler_f` callback you provide to handle interaction.
 May be None if you do not need callbacks.
  :param object menuRefCon: Reference constant to be returned to you inside your callback.

  This function creates a new menu and returns its ID.
 It returns None if the menu cannot be created.

+ For parentMenu, pass in:

-Pass in a parent menu ID and an item index to create a submenu, or None for the parent menu to put the menu in the menu bar.
-The menu's name is only used if the menu is in the menubar.
+ * An existing parent menu ID and an existing item index to create a submenu, or
+ * ``None`` for the parent menu ID to append the menu in the top-level Plugins menu bar.

+ The menu's name is only used if parentMenu is None, otherwise the provided name is ignored, and the item maintains the name set with :py:func:`XPLMAppendMenuItem`.

  You also pass a handler function and a menu reference value.
 Pass None for the handler if you do not need callbacks from the menu (for example, if it only contains submenus).

  On startup, each plugin as a (hidden) slot in the X-Plane Plugins menu.
- When you ``XPLMCreateMenu(..., parentMenu=None, ...)`` you add an item.
+ When you ``XPLMCreateMenu(..., parentMenu=None, ...)`` you append an item, *and* make that item a menu.
 Nothing is visible until your first create (or append).

- * Creating a Menu causes an item with a caret ('>') to be displayed, allowing you to attach items to *that* menu.
+ * Creating a Menu causes an item with a right-arrow ('>') to be displayed, allowing you to attach items to *that* menu.

  * Creating with parentMenu=None *always* creates a new menu at the end